About the Multiple Mini Interview

 Instructions: Take 2 minutes to read the question below and collect your thoughts.
 Following the 2 minute period, give yourself 8 minutes to orally answer the question.

-An acknowledged goal of the Canadian medical system is to achieve the 3 qualities of: (1) expedient service, (2) comprehensive service and (3) free service.
-Under economic pressure, if the government makes cuts to the healthcare system, which of these principles (or which combination of principles) would you sacrifice/diminish in order to maintain the solvency of Canadian healthcare?
+An acknowledged goal of a government-funded medical system is to achieve the 3 qualities of: (1) expedient service, (2) comprehensive service and (3) free service.
+Under economic pressure, if the government makes cuts to the healthcare system, which of these principles (or which combination of principles) would you sacrifice/diminish in order to maintain the solvency of government-funded healthcare?
 To what point do you think we should increase taxation in order to contribute to healthcare?